Struggling to pay off debt?

 - Loss of some of your assets

 Although bankruptcy should be avoided if possible, there are times it is impossible to reach an agreement with creditors.
 In these cases, bankruptcy may be the best option.
-Learn more on how our Licensed Insolvency Trustees can support you through your bankruptcy claim in Vancouver and Surrey.
+Learn more on how our Licensed Insolvency Trustees can support you through your bankruptcy in Vancouver and Surrey.

 Having tax debt is unlike other situations where you may owe money.
 You cannot enter into debt negotiations or provide a debt management plan to the Canada Revenue Agency (CRA).
 The CRA will waive or reduce your interest charges or penalties in very few situations (such as the CRA making a mistake while processing your payment, natural disasters, serious illnesses, or extreme financial hardship).
 Our team of trusted Licensed Insolvency Trustees will work with you to explore the options of submitting a consumer proposal or claiming personal bankruptcy to reduce the overall amount you owe the CRA.